Automating Metrology Data on Machining Centers:

 Eyes on the Prize

 When people discuss the emerging world of the Smart Factory, they often bring newer production tools into the conversation: They’ll discuss the benefits of, say, collaborative robotics, virtual and augmented reality systems, and 3D printing.
 There are all exciting technologies and may well be sooner or later become a boon to any given manufacturing enterprise.
 But they are not necessary for an organization to profitably begin Smart Manufacturing.
-The most important goal of digitalizing manufacturing with metrology feedback is to produce parts that are dimensionally correct regardless of the changing parameters by using closed loop feedback at the minimum manufacturing costs.
+The most important goal of digitalizing manufacturing with metrology feedback is to produce parts that are dimensionally correct regardless of the changing parameters by using closed loop feedback through on-machine probing at the minimum manufacturing costs.

 Metrology is the most relevant information about the machined parts—and having control over this data, easily creating it, converting it into meaningful parameters and distributing it to systems where they are needed ultimately reduces the cost to make these parts.
 The benefits are realized at each stage of the part-making process:

 - Pre-Process: Preparing the part setup on the machine before starting the cutting process can be challenging, costly and time-consuming.
 Automation that quickly measures a part location can eliminate the need to have expensive fixtures and manual part setup.
 Parts that requires a six-degrees-of-freedom coordinate setup are particularly difficult to set up with the standard work offset.
-A part measurement that produces a best-fit coordinate system can automatically be converted into a work offset that locates the part in 3D space and gets the machine ready for cutting.
+A part measurement through on-machine probing that produces a best-fit coordinate system can automatically be converted into a work offset that locates the part in 3D space and gets the machine ready for cutting.
 In some cases, where the part shapes could be very different than their CAD models—for example, a non-rigid composite or sheet metal part, or a part that has just been created by an additive operation— measuring and adapting the NC G codes could be a very quick solution.

 Trust is the foundation of all successful business relationships, and having trusted, accurate data enables delivering truth in machining.
 The potential benefits of Smart Manufacturing are great and getting started isn’t as difficult as one might fear.